makarov-gv/vit-se/README.md

 Due to lack of new parametrized operations, no new weights are to be distributed.
 Theoretically, ViT/SE will train differently from that of original model if the input data is sparse due to attention masking.
 Later on pretrained weights on widely recognized open sparse image benchmarks might be released.

-As per paper, evaluation experiments were conducted on single NVIDIA GeForce RTX 3070 Ti with batch size being 32 samples.
-Masked ViT is the original ViT with empty patches masked using *attention mask*.
+As per the paper, evaluation experiments were conducted on a single NVIDIA GeForce RTX 3070 Ti with batch size being 32 samples.
+Masked ViT is the original ViT with empty patches masked using an *attention mask*.

 Comparison of models with fixed sparsity ratio – 50 %: